johnsonmkevin/PokeMon-Memory-Game/README.md

 ## Functions, loops, object manipulation and Api fetching

 - As part of the projects knowledge goals, the use of functions, loops and object manipulation was implemented.
-  This methods were very important to develop a project of such a scope together with using asynchronous JavaScript that makes it even more challenging to develop.
+  This methods were very important to develop a project of such a scope.
+We also made use of asynchronous JavaScript which helped with the work flow which was based on data fetching.

   ![Functions, loops and object manipulation 1](https://res.cloudinary.com/frank2021/image/upload/v1669663646/pokemon_game/api_fetching_echvih.png)